 5. Practice Tone Softening

 Softening your tone helps you talk and sing with a more womanly quality that feels natural over time.
-Releasing tension in your jaw and throat is one of the most effective ways to achieve a female vocal sound.
+Releasing tension in your jaw and throat is one of the most effective ways to make a female vocal sound.

 - Try lip trills and humming: Incorporating warm-up exercises such as humming or lip trills can promote a soothing vocal quality.